groundhoggwp/holler-box/README.md

 *Emails are not sending*

 The wp_mail() function is unreliable on many hosts.
-Install <a href="https://wordpress.org/plugins/postman-smtp/" target="_blank">Postman</a> or another SMTP plugin to use a more reliable mail service.
+Install [Postman](https://wordpress.org/plugins/postman-smtp/) or another SMTP plugin to use a more reliable mail service.

 *Email signups are not working*

 Make sure your email form does not have a required field that is not displayed.
 For example, if you required first and last name, it will not work.
 Change your form to only require email, the rest of the fields optional.
 If you need extra fields, use the custom HTML form option.

-== Screenshots ==

-1. Default notification box with link

-2. Opt-in form

-3. (Fake) Live chat with email capture

-4. Purchase notification

-5. Hidden view

-6. Display settings

-7. Advanced settings

-8. CPT

-== Changelog ==

-= 0.4.1 =

-* Fix MailChimp url trailing slash
-* Email title setting
-* Various fixes

-= 0.4 =

-* Initial release